-“A Church of Small Groups; not a Church with Small Groups”
+“A Church of home groups; not a Church with home groups”

 In 1750, Henry Venn became the Curate of St Mary’s, and he instituted a programme where parishioners met in people’s homes in order to study the Bible, be known and cared for, and learn how to apply what they learnt to their daily lives.
 So successful was it that St Mary’s grew fivefold in that time and churches around the country copied Venn’s format.